Beena-Purushothama/WellsFargo/README.md

 ### Tweeter Data

 Here I have shown how we can also fetch the data from external source using Rest API access.
 Here I have tried to fetch the tweets data and also I have created few plots giving insight into the frequency of the tweets and also followers count of major US banks.

+### US Consumer Financial Complaints

+Here I have built a interactive Shiny application and hosted on the cloud.
+Check out the folder for details.